-We have audited the financial statements of Truckee Tahoe Airport District (the "District"), as of December 31, 2017 and September 30, 2016 and for the fifteen months ended December 31, 2017, and have issued our report thereon dated April 24, 2018.
+We have audited the financial statements of Truckee Tahoe Airport District (the "District"), as of December 31, 2018 and 2017 and for the year ended December 31, 2018 and the fifteen months ended December 31, 2017, and have issued our report thereon dated DATE.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.